A more literal version of Becoming the Mask

 - One of these turns out to be the villain of the Ghost / Hellboy crossover comic.

 - The Mask.
-It's more evil than its film counterpart.
+It's much more evil than its film counterpart, and intentionally turns its wearers into mass-murdering psychotic lunatics.

 - A trilogy of Italian Mickey Mouse story arcs has Mickey and Goofy transport to a fantasy-esque dimension, where they help overthrow the Big Bad The Lord of The Mists, who returns in the third arc, only for it to be revealed that its his helmet being worn by a random passersby who had found it in the ruins of the Lords castle, and had his personality overwritten by the helmet.